peteroupc/encoding/docs/PeterO.DataIO.md

 <b>Deprecated.</b> Use ToReader instead.

-Wraps a byte array into a byte reader.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows: `
+Wraps a byte array into a byte reader.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows: `bytes.ToByteReader()
-          bytes.ToByteReader()
         ` .
-If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.
+If the object's class already has a ToByteReader method with the same arameters, that method takes precedence over this extension method.

 <b>Parameters:</b>